khomziuk/HackArena2.0-MonoTanks-CSharp/README.md

 ```sh
 dotnet build HackArena2024H2-CSharp.sln
 ```
-**Remember** we will test your agent in optimized `Release` configuration so make sure everything is correct.
+**Remember** we will test your bot in optimized `Release` configuration so make sure everything is correct.
 You can build `Release` version using command below:
 ```sh
 dotnet build HackArena2024H2-CSharp.sln -c Release
 ```